jmanzanog/kafka-lab/script/kafka-consumer-groups_sh_commands.md

  kafka-consumer-groups.sh  --bootstrap-server 127.0.0.1:9092 --group consumer-group1 --reset-offsets --to-earliest --execute --all-topics // this will be reset the offset, thats means all messaessage will appears as not readed

- kafka-consumer-groups.sh  --bootstrap-server 127.0.0.1:9092 --group consumer-group1 --reset-offsets --shift-by -2 --execute --all-topics // it will be apply
+ kafka-consumer-groups.sh  --bootstrap-server 127.0.0.1:9092 --group consumer-group1 --reset-offsets --shift-by -2 --execute --all-topics // it will be apply last behavior but only 2 offsets